-Jonathan LeCrone is the Administrative Chief Resident of the VCU Physical Medicine and Rehabilitation residency program.
-He attended East Carolina University where he earned a bachelor's degree in biology and chemistry.
-He also earned his medical degree from ECU and graduated with distinction in quality improvement and healthcare leadership.
-He completed his transitional year at Grand Strand Regional Medical Center.
-His career and research interests include quality improvement and pain medicine.
-His hobbies are weightlifting, running, and spending time with family and friends.
+Moon-Jun "Brian" Kim is the Administrative Chief Resident of the VCU Physical Medicine and Rehabilitation residency program.
+He attended Cornell University where he earned a bachelor's degree in biological and environmental engineering.
+He earned his medical degree from VCU School of Medicine.
+Prior to medical school, he worked as a web application developer and enjoyed writing codes.
+He completed his preliminary year at VCU.
+His clinical interests include general rehabilitation.
+He enjoys cooking, taking care of plants, building custom computer keyboards, and spending time with his family.